wacii/next-redux-replay/README.md

 ## `makeStore()`

 This function should create the store with the provided middleware then replay the recorded actions on the store.
-This middleware is responsible for collecting actions to be replayed on the client, so it should be placed in the middleware chain accordingly; i.e. after Redux Thunk.
+The middleware is responsible for collecting actions to be replayed on the client, so it should be placed in the middleware chain accordingly; i.e. after Redux Thunk.

 ## `initStore()`

-Perform any setup and data fetching required here and return a promise when complete.
-Whatever the promise resolves to will be merged with the wrapped page component's props.
+Perform any setup and data fetching required here and return a promise.
+Whatever the promise resolves to will be merged with the wrapped page component's `props`.

-## `connect()`
+* * *

-Unlike _next-redux-wrapper_, this library does not connect your components for you.
+> Unlike _next-redux-wrapper_, this library does not connect your page components to the Redux store.